-LAMC Section 17.04 (Subdivision Committee) states that the Department of Recreation and Parks (RAP) is to submit a Report to the Advisory Agency for each application for subdivision map approval and that report "shall contain recommendations, approved by the Board of Recreation and Park Commissioners, specifying the land to be dedicated, the payment of fees in lieu thereof, or a combination of both for the acquisition and development of park or recreational sites and facilities to serve the future inhabitants of such subdivision...".
+LAMC Section 17.04 (Subdivision Committee) states that RAP is to submit a Report to the Advisory Agency for each application for subdivision map approval and that Report "shall contain recommendations, approved by the Board of Recreation and Park Commissioners, specifying the land to be dedicated, the payment of fees in lieu thereof, or a combination of both for the acquisition and development of park or recreational sites and facilities to serve the future inhabitants of such subdivision... ".